Advent Wreath Prayers - Advent Candle

 The real indication to me is to see their faces.
 When they argue, you won't believe the hard look on their faces.
 They can be very bitter.
 They hardly ever smile.
 They don't seem to me a very happy bunch.

-And their excuse?
-He violated their traditions.
+And one of their excuses?
+That he violated their traditions.

 And the reason Jesus fought to the death on this point?
 To save the good people - many of them in those organizations and churches - from the control, the example, and the spiritually poisonous doctrines of the hypocritical priests, scribes, lawyers, and pharisees.